Family-Chronicles/.github/profile/README.md

 ## Hi there 👋

 The Family Chronicles project is an attempt to develop a family tree management tool.
-The focus here is on an open API that should support existing standards, but also provide its own more complex interfaces.
-The vision is to make instances of the API linkable by administrators to form multiple family pedigrees into one big whole.
+The focus is on an open API that will support existing standards but also provide its own, more complex interfaces.
+The vision is that instances of the API can be linked by administrators to combine multiple family trees into one big whole.

 <!--